Using Makefiles to Automate Development

 Update

-While this entry accurately describes how to use a Makefile, the approach has changed slightly.
+While this entry accurately describes how to use a Makefile, the approach has changed significantly.
 See Developing in C for the ATmega328P: Make, Makefile and env.make for the latest information.

 Automate using a Makefile